BACK

 Why This Works

-The key insight is that AI excels at pattern recognition and code generation but struggles with maintaining context across large-scale operations.
-By asking it to build a tool, we're playing to its strengths:
+AI excels at pattern recognition and code generation but struggles to maintain context across large-scale operations.
+Asking it to build a tool plays to its strengths:

 The Beauty of Throwaway Code

-This is actually the perfect scenario for what some call "vibe coding" — letting AI generate code without much review.
-The only thing that matters is the outcome: Did the migration work correctly?
+This is the perfect scenario for "vibe coding" — letting AI generate code without review.
+Only the outcome matters: Did the migration work?
 Are the transformed files correct?

 Think about it:

-- The codemod runs once and gets deleted
+• The codemod runs once, then gets deleted

 An Interesting Observation